Florida Drug Suspects Facing RICO and Trafficking Charges

 - Occurred within five years of one another.

 A RICO conviction can carry a possible sentence of 30 years in prison, with significant monetary fines.
-To fight against these steep penalties, a defense attorney can argue against the allegation of a racketeering pattern.
+To fight against these steep penalties, a defense lawyer can argue against the allegation of a racketeering pattern.
 A lack of knowledge is another possible argument, along with client withdrawal from the illegal activity.
-Even if it appears that the facts are stacked against a defendant, the state must still prove its case and a skillful Miami RICO attorney is vital to presenting a successful defense.
+Even if it appears that the facts are stacked against a defendant, the state must still prove its case and a skillful Miami RICO lawyer is vital to presenting a successful defense.

 Drug Trafficking under Florida Law

 Drug trafficking involves the illegal transport of narcotics nationally or internationally.
 In Florida, the term encompasses the production, circulation and sale of illegal narcotics.
 Trafficking charges are possible for any person who knowingly sells or attempts to sell a controlled substance.
 It can apply even if you do not physically receive or handle any currency in exchange for the product.
 Trafficking convictions are subject to hefty penalties under Florida law.
 A marijuana trafficking conviction can result in a 15 year sentence, while an oxycodone trafficking conviction can carry a 25 year sentence, depending on the amount of product.
-These extensive sentences demonstrate the seriousness of drug trafficking charges, but there are numerous defenses that can be successfully argued with representation by an experienced Florida criminal attorney.
+These extensive sentences demonstrate the seriousness of drug trafficking charges, but there are numerous defenses that can be successfully argued with representation by an experienced Florida criminal lawyer.